firass-a/iconic/README.md

 Please go the [Docker instructions](https://gitlab.inria.fr/rgautron/gym_dssat_pdi/-/tree/dev/docker_recipes#gym-dssat-pdi-coupling-docker-image).

 ### From source
-Here you will find how to install from source the components of ```gym-DSSAT```.
+Here you will find how to install  the components of ```gym-DSSAT``` from source.
 The first step is to clone this repository with its submodules:

 #### Dependices
 You will need: